 Once the bone is healed, the cast will be removed with a small electrical saw.
 Although this saw may look and sound scary to your child, the process is actually very quick and painless.
-The saw's blade isn't sharp — it has a dull, rounded edge that vibrates up and down.
+The saw's blade isn't sharp — it has a dull, rounded edge that vibrates from side to side.
 This vibration is strong enough to break apart the fiberglass or plaster but shouldn't hurt your child's skin.
 Don't attempt to remove the cast on your own.

 Once the cast is off, the injured area will probably look and feel different to your child.
 The skin will be pale, dry, or flaky; the hair will look darker; and the muscles in the area will look smaller or thinner.
 This is all temporary.
 Over time, with some special exercises recommended by a doctor or physical therapist, the bone itself, as well as muscles around it, will be back in working order.